-As the head of underwriting at VITAL, I have the privilege of working with lenders across many financial institutions.
-Invariably, when a lender calls me to discuss a new loan opportunity, there are four basic questions I am asked:
+When a lender calls to discuss a new loan opportunity, there are often four basic questions we are asked:

 1. Is this loan eligible?

 4. How long is this going to take?

 Before I tell you how I answer these questions, let me provide some background information on the SBA.

 The U.S. Small Business Administration (SBA) was created in 1953 as an independent agency of the federal government to aid, counsel, assist and protect the interests of small business concerns, to preserve free competitive enterprise and to maintain and strengthen the overall economy of our nation.
 We recognize that small business is critical to our economic recovery and strength, to building America's future, and to helping the United States compete in today's global marketplace.
 Although SBA has grown and evolved in the years since it was established in 1953, the bottom line mission remains the same.
 The SBA helps Americans start, build and grow businesses.
 Through an extensive network of field offices and partnerships with public and private organizations, SBA delivers its services to people throughout the United States, Puerto Rico, the U. S. Virgin Islands and Guam.

 The statement above was taken directly from the SBA’s website, and while it is accurate, there are some nuances that you as a lender and partner of the SBA should know.